Ranjula001/OnlineSchoolinfoManagementSystem/README.md

 An **online school information management system**.

 The project was completed as a part of the semester assignment of the OOP module for the BSc. in IT(Spec. in Software Engineering) Year 2, 1st semester at SLIIT.
+# Contributors
+  1. Ranjula Ilukpitiya
+  2. Dulara Rathnayake
+  3. Pramudith Maleesha
+  4. Rusiru Bandara

 ## Technologies